michauhl/RBPBench/README.md

 #### Simple search for single RBPs

-Let's first check the CLIPper IDR peak regions of the RBP SLBP for motif occurences.
+Let's first check the CLIPper IDR peak regions of the RBP SLBP for motif occurrences.
 For this we first download the peak regions:

 ```